Career-friendly activities you can do while social distancing

 11. Swot up on the recruitment process

 While you’re waiting to hear back on your job applications, lay the groundwork for the next stages.
-Practise numerical, verbal and inductive reasoning tests for free with our Graduate Benchmark tool.
-Then read our advice on answering over 20 of the trickiest interview questions, from ‘If you were a superhero, what would your superpower be?’ to ‘What are your career goals?’.
+You could practise numerical, verbal and inductive reasoning tests.
+Then read our advice on answering over 20 of the trickiest interview questions , from ‘If you were a superhero, what would your superpower be?’ to ‘What are your career goals?’ .

 12. Put together a reading list